FamilySearch/gedcomx/specifications/json-format-specification.md

 ```

+# 6. Extensibility

+In accordance with the [extensibility provisions](https://github.com/FamilySearch/gedcomx/blob/master/specifications/conceptual-model-specification.md#extensibility)
+of the GEDCOM X Conceptual Model, extensions MAY be provided as JSON members on data types where extensions are not
+explicitly prohibited.

+## 6.1 Data Type Extensions

+New data types MAY be defined as extensions to the GEDCOM X XML Serialization Format by providing the following:

+* A conceptual data type definition as specified by the GEDCOM X Conceptual Model Section 5.1.
+* A JSON member name for each property of the data type.

+Specifications that define new data types as GEDCOM X JSON extensions MUST be published and made freely available and
+compatible with the terms and constraints that govern the GEDCOM X JSON Serialization Format.

-# 6. Known JSON Extension Members
+## 6.2 Known JSON Extension Members

-GEDCOM X defines the notion of extension properties, and the JSON serialization
+GEDCOM X defines a set of JSON members that are explicitly associated with a data type such that
-supports the extensibility requirements detailed in the GEDCOM X conceptual model
-specification.
-When an extension property is provided in a JSON object, the type
-of the object can be determined by the name of the JSON member.

-For convenience, GEDCOM X reserves the use of the following member names as
-"known" extension members:
+GEDCOM X JSON parsers MAY interpret the members correctly if they are included as an extension
+member in a valid data type as defined by the conceptual model.
+The following members are
+identified:

 name | JSON object type
 -----|-----------------